funkybob/django-nap/docs/tutorial/mapper.rst

             return self.error_response(form.errors)

-We have defined a BaseObjectView that will allow get() and post().
+We have defined a ObjectBaseView that will allow get() and post().
 If logged in, GET will return a serialised representation of the User, and if not logged in will return an HTTP 403.
 If not logged in, POST will authenticate the User and either log them in, or return an error dictionary.
 POSTing to this view